pytchlang/pytch-build/doc/source/makesite/making-deployment-zipfile.rst

 * :ref:`How to deploy the content to hosting<deploying_to_hosting>` —
   there are some details regarding serving the content in a manner required for React apps.

+TODO: Explain how to get started with checkout out superproject.